-1 087 716 triangles 105 588 triangles 52 586 triangles 13 100 triangles The Happyb model at different resolutions (data courtesy of GaTech repository) Figure 3 processing, but the processing using shared memory system seems to be the very native solution if such systems are available, especially if the use of threads is applicable, preferably without critical sections.
+Parallel and distributed processing seems to be very promising for computational and visualization purposes, indeed.
+There are several approaches to the parallel processing, but the processing using shared memory system seems to be the very native solution if such systems are available, especially if the use of threads is applicable, preferably without critical sections.

-It is well known that the Amdahl's law gives the maximal acceleration a{teor} where: N is a number of processors, p is the ratio of the parallel code and whole sequential code
+It is well known that the Amdahl's law gives the maximal acceleration a{teor} where: N is a number of processors, p is the ratio of the parallel code and whole sequential code It can be seen that p can be expressed from the experimental results as where: a{teor} is the acceleration obtained from experiments.